Fornaxian/pixeldrain_web/res/include/md/about.md

  * <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WU49A5NHPAZ9G&source=url">
    Donate with PayPal</a>

+## Content policy

+The following types of content are not allowed to be shared on pixeldrain.
+They will be removed when reported.

+ * **Copyright violation**: Works which are shared without permission from the copyright holder.
+ * **Abuse of minors**: Videos, images or audio fragments depicting abuse or inappropriate touching of minors will be removed and reported to the National Center for Missing and Exploited Children when found.
+ * **Terrorism**: Videos, images or audio fragments which promote and glorify acts of terrorism.
+ * **Gore**: Graphic and shocking videos or images depicting severe harm to humans.
+ * **Malware and computer viruses**: Software designed to cause harm to computer systems.

+If you have found content which falls in any of these categories on pixeldrain please report the download link to me at [abuse@pixeldrain.com](mailto:abuse@pixeldrain.com) and I will review it.
+If the content does not fit into one of the categories your e-mail will be ignored.

+Fornaxian Technologies cannot be held liable for any illegal or copyrighted material that's uploaded by the users of this application under the Online Copyright Infringement Liability Limitation Act § 512\(c) in the USA and the Electronic Commerce Directive 2000 Article 14 in the EU.

 ## How does pixeldrain store files?

 Pixeldrain uses a few different techniques to store files cheaply, efficiently